Our History And Timeline

 Renovation and expansion of AAWC Building began

-Reconstruction, renovation, and seismic reinforcement of AAWC's Soviet-era building, donated by the Armenian Government, was launched.
-USAID/ASHA committed funds to AACA in 2005 and 2006 for the expansion project.
+AACA begins reconstruction, renovation, and seismic reinforcement of AAWC's Soviet-era building, previously donated by the Armenian Government.

 2005